AYM1607/corne-zmk-config/README.md

 To charge your boards you must put the half you want to charge in the ON position and connect it to a power source (it can be your computer) through the USB port.

-You know it's charging if you see an orange light like the one in the following picture.
+You know it's charging if you see an orange led like the one in the following picture.
 The light turns off when charging is done.

 ![Charging](.github/images/charging.jpg)